Jardilou/5EOES-Embedded-Project/README.md

 The Arduino Uno board should be disconnected in this configuration since the input voltage will come from the HW-193 module.

-Un next is the message appearing when serial connection is established as well as the message received when typing a wrong password.
+Up next is the message appearing when serial connection is established as well as the message received when typing a wrong password.

 ![Password\_Request](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/Enter_Password_Request.png)